alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 So far, we've only extracted entire pipeline stages that contain relatively simple expressions.
 Sometimes your aggregation pipeline will contain a more complex expression.
-From the same project that I took the previous example from, there's also this gem that is part of a pipeline that computes the weighted average price for each day:
+From the same project that yielded the previous example, there's also this gem that is part of a pipeline that computes the weighted average price for each day: